tarashia/PokeFarmQoL/README.md

 # In Progress
 - **Shelter** - Highlight pokemon that are ready to evolve (not by item)
+- ISSUE 8 - **Public/Private Fields** - parseFieldTooltip does not properly handle cases were the tooltip contains different information

 # Past Suggestions/Issues
 - **Farm Page** - Easy Evolution doesn't work when the list is sorted - This was not fixed, because it is impossible to implement given the current design of the sorted lists without copying code from pokefarm.